Murder on Mount Hood: The Story of Perry Vickers

 Perry Vickers Grave next to the baby Barclay at Summit Meadow

-13 thoughts on “Murder on Mount Hood”
+13 thoughts on “Murder on Mount Hood: The Story of Perry Vickers”

 1. Gary, where are the graves located?
 We would love to check it out when the snow melts!
 My ancestors traveled the Oregon Trail and helped settle Gresham, so I find Barlow Trail history fascinating.
 Thanks!